lawrenceleejr/DVMuReint/README.md

 docker run --rm -ti -v $PWD:$PWD -w $PWD scailfin/madgraph5-amc-nlo:mg5_amc3.3.1
 ```

-## Running of limits (in CHECKMATE)
+## Running of limits (in CheckMATE)

 This will be Taylor's primary focus at first.
 Because of the dependencies required, we can start from a docker image containing a full delphes installation available at `ghcr.io/scipp-atlas/mario-mapyde/delphes:latest`.
-Larry will attempt to create a docker image that contains CHECKMATE preinstalled made from this.
+Larry will attempt to create a docker image that contains CheckMATE preinstalled made from this.

+Relevant search has CheckMATE code `atlas_2003_11956`.

 ### Notes: